eliasbenb/PlexAniBridge/README.md

     - The order of the tokens must match the order of the users
   - If you plan to sync just one user, a single token is sufficient.
 E.g. `ANILIST_TOKEN=token`
 - `*PLEX_TOKEN (str)`: Plex API access token [get one here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
+  - This must be the Plex token of the admin user of the Plex server
 - `PLEX_USER (str | list[str])`: Username of the Plex user to sync
   - If you want to sync multiple users, provide a list of usernames.
 E.g. `["user1", "user2"]`
     - In this case, you must also provide a list of AniList tokens in the `ANILIST_TOKEN` variable